Valosin-containing protein: Membrane fusion and trafficking

-Biochemical and genetic studies have also implicated p97 in fusion of vesicles that lead to the formation of Golgi apparatus at the end of mitosis.
+Biochemical and genetic studies have also implicated VCP in fusion of vesicles that lead to the formation of Golgi apparatus at the end of mitosis.
 This process requires the ubiquitin binding adaptor p47 and a p97-associated deubiquitinase VCIP135, and thus connecting membrane fusion to the ubiquitin pathways.
-However, the precise role of p97 in Golgi formation is unclear due to lack of information on relevant substrate(s).
-Recent studies also suggest that p97 may regulate vesicle trafficking from plasma membrane to the lysosome, a process termed endocytosis.
+However, the precise role of VCP in Golgi formation is unclear due to lack of information on relevant substrate(s).
+Recent studies also suggest that VCP may regulate vesicle trafficking from plasma membrane to the lysosome, a process termed endocytosis.
+Antibody fragment-based inhibitors have been developed by a team led by Arkin to inhibit the interaction between p97 and p47, selectively modulating the Golgi reassembly process.

 Clinical significance

 Links to human diseases

 Mutations in VCP were first reported to cause a syndrome characterized by frontotemporal dementia, inclusion body myopathy, and Paget's disease of the bone by Virginia Kimonis in 2004.
 In 2010, mutations in VCP were also found to be a cause of amyotrophic lateral sclerosis by Bryan Traynor and Adriano Chiò.
 This discovery was notable as it represented an initial genetic link between two disparate neurological diseases, amyotrophic lateral sclerosis and frontotemporal dementia.
 In 2020, Edward Lee described a distinct hypomorphic mutation in VCP associated with vacuolar tauopathy, a unique subtype of frontotemporal lobar degeneration with tau inclusions.

 Mutations in VCP are an example of pleiotropy, where mutations in the same gene give rise to different phenotypes.
 The term multisystem proteinopathy (MSP) has been coined to describe this particular form of pleiotropy.
 Although MSP is rare, growing interest in this syndrome derives from the molecular insights the condition provides into the etiological relationship between common age-related degenerative diseases of muscle, bone and brain.
 It has been estimated that ~50% of MSP may be caused by missense mutations affecting the valosin-containing protein (VCP) gene.